Yurvaj/DYING_GUESS/README.md

 -- FUTURE GOALS --

-1) I will be adding more feature's in this game for an example: limited tries, difficulty the player wants, Hints etc..
+1) I will be adding more feature's in this game for an example: limited tries (ADDED), difficulty the player wants, Hints(ADDED) etc..

 2) I am open to taking more suggestion regarding this project, if you have any you can contact me through my discord link in profile